|

 Rivka Biggs

-Rivka (Rikki) is a Masters of Social Work student at Yeshiva University, Wurzweiler School of Social Work.
+Rivka (Rikki) is a Master of Social Work Student at Yeshiva University, Wurzweiler School of Social Work.

 She has previous experience in managing a transitionary care facility and clinical experience in individual counseling. |